-The actuarial assumptions used in determining the value of accrued pension benefits of \$172,725 million (2013 - \$148,571 million) reflect management's best estimate of future economic events and involve both economic and non-economic assumptions.
+The actuarial assumptions used in determining the value of accrued pension benefits of \$173,266 million (2014 - \$172,725 million) reflect management's best estimate of future economic events and involve both economic and non-economic assumptions.
 The non-economic assumptions include considerations such as mortality as well as withdrawal and retirement rates.
 The primary economic assumptions include the discount rate, the salary escalation rate and the inflation rate.
 The discount rate is based on market rates, as at the valuation date, of bonds issued by the Province of Ontario, which have characteristics similar to the Plan's liabilities.
-In 2014, the discount rate was determined by applying a weighted average discount rate that reflects the estimated timing and amount of benefit payments.
-In 2013, the discount rate was determined by identifying the rate on long-term Government of Canada bonds plus a spread of the Province of Ontario.
-This change in accounting estimate is applied prospectively beginning January 1, 2014, decreasing the accrued pension benefits by \$1,564 million as at December 31, 2014.
-The inflation rate is the difference between the yield on Government of Canada long-term nominal bonds and Government of Canada real-return bonds.
+The discount rate was determined by applying a weighted average discount rate that reflects the estimated timing and amount of benefit payments.
+The inflation rate is the geometric difference between the yield on Government of Canada long-term nominal bonds and Government of Canada real-return bonds.
 The salary escalation rate incorporates the inflation rate assumption and long-term expectation of growth in real wages.